moudjane/DiceApp/readme.md

 # The different steps to use the application

-## Open your cmd and execute this following comment:
+## Open your cmd and execute the following commands:
 ## ```git clone https://github.com/moudjane/DiceApp.git```

 ## ```cd DiceApp```